Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 is `apply` for `Dataset`s, where the return value is stored in a new column.

-First lets have a play with it at the REPL:
+First let's have a play with it at the REPL:

 <div class="terminal-wrapper">
 <div class="terminal-inner">test-project.pipeline=> (-> (make-dataset [[1 2 3] [4 5 6]] [:a :b :c])